Hygiene and self-care decline — what it means and what to do

 What This Usually Signals

-The collapse of self-care is almost always a sign that something significant has shifted internally.
-The most common reason is depression.
+Depression is the single most common driver of self-care collapse in older adults.
 Depression is a physical illness, not a character flaw, and one of its physical manifestations is the loss of will to do the things necessary to maintain yourself.
 Showering feels pointless.
 Getting clean feels pointless.
 If nothing matters, why bother?
 The depression convinces your parent that their lack of self-care is justified, that it's fine, that they don't care, even though the person underneath the depression would care very much.
+The National Institute of Mental Health estimates that depression affects approximately 1 to 5% of the general elderly population living independently, but that rate jumps to 13.5% among those who require home healthcare.

 Cognitive decline can also cause self-care collapse.
 If your parent has early dementia or significant cognitive changes, they might forget that they need to shower.
 Or they might shower and forget that they showered, and then be confused about why there's water on the bathroom floor.
-They might put on clean clothes and forget that they did, and then get changed again, and again, creating a pile of clean but displaced laundry.
-Or they might not understand why self-care matters.
-The automatic knowledge that respectable people keep themselves clean has disappeared.
+They might not understand why self-care matters.
+The automatic knowledge that maintaining hygiene is part of daily life has disappeared.

 Physical limitation is another major cause.
 Your parent's arthritis has gotten worse and they can't reach their feet to wash them.
 Their balance has deteriorated and the shower feels dangerous.
 Their hip has become painful and getting out of the tub is agony.
 They're on a new medication that makes them dizzy.
-They have an infection or a wound that makes showering painful.
 Any of these can create a physical barrier between your parent and basic hygiene.

 Sometimes it's medication side effects.
 A medication makes your parent lethargic.
 It makes them not care about things.
 It makes them dizzy or weak.
 It suppresses their appetite and their interest in self-care along with their interest in food.
 Sometimes it's the combination of a medical issue and a medication that treats it.
 Your parent has an infection and they're on antibiotics that make them feel terrible, so they stop doing self-care because they feel too sick.